How many Jewish students are there on campus? What is Jewish life like here at Kent State University?

 There are approximately 1000 Jewish students at Kent State University and 300 estimated at The University of Akron, about 5% of the campus population.
 Jewish students are an active, dynamic part of both Hillel and the campus community.
 Students are involved in many other campus organizations and clubs, always seeking out opportunities to collaborate and build our network.

-How do I join Hillel?
+My Bubbie said I should join Hillel.
+How do I join?
 Are there membership fees?

 Hillel is not a "membership" based organization.
-Hillel the Jewish voice for the campus community and is here for all Jewish students.
+Hillel is the Jewish campus community and is for all Jewish students.
 We welcome everyone to actively participate in the Jewish community through Hillel sponsored events.
 There are no membership fees and students are encouraged to attend as many programs and activities as they would like.
 Programs are supported by donations from parents, alumni, and the Jewish community.

 How connected is the Hillel to the University community?